AlexWinder/address-book/README.md

 # Usage

 - Under sql/sql.sql execute the SQL file to import the relevant information to your database.
 - Create a PHP file called localsettings.inc.php inside the includes/ directory.
 Begin the file with some opening PHP tags on the first line (<?php).
 Upon loading the system in a web browser for the first time you will be presented with a number of errors that DB_* values aren't set.
-Each DB_* value should be set with your own system settings and on it's own line, and must be closed with a semi-colon (;).
+Each DB_* value should be set with your own system settings and on it's own line, and each line must be closed with a semi-colon (;).
 - Once database constants have been set you should now be able to log into the system.
 The default username is "admin" with a password of "LetMeIn123"

 # License